openshift/origin/docs/idling.md

 without double checking to see if pods have been unidled, and you could potentially wake too many pods.

-### Correlating Services and ReplicationControllers
+### Correlating services and replication controllers

 Unidling, unlike idling, requires the routing / proxy layers to be able to resolve a service to a replication controller that manages that service's destination pods.
 When a service needs to be